Lance-Starkie/Tactical-Fishing/README.md

 # Tactical Fishing: Survival Fishing Minigame
 ## Description
 "Tactical Fishing" is an immersive underwater survival game that reimagines the classic fishing minigame with a twist of horror and strategy.
-Dive into a mysterious stone fish structure and become part of a dynamic aquatic ecosystem powered by Boids algorithm.
+Dive into a mysterious stone fish structure and become part of a dynamic aquatic ecosystem powered by BOIDs.
 As a scuba diver, you influence the swimming patterns of fish while navigating the depths.

 ## Key Features
 - Dynamic Ecosystem: Fish populations fluctuate, creating periods of scarcity and abundance, affecting your survival.